 Jerri knew she worried too much.
 She worried about her children.
 She worried about traveling.
 She even worried about worrying.
-"All my life people have called me a worrywart," says the mother of 2.
+"All my life people have called me a worrywart," says the mother of two.
 "I thought that was just the way I was."

 A Blessing in Disguise

-How the Body Response to Worry
+How the Body Responds to Worry

 Becoming a Worrier

-Other tips to help you diminish worry include:
+Other tips to ease worrying include:

 For some, prayer

 Generalized anxiety disorder (GAD).
 Anxiety Disorders Association of America website.
 Available at: http://www.adaa.org/understanding-anxiety/generalized-anxiety-disorder-gad.
-Accessed September 20, 2017.
+Accessed June 16, 2021.

 How to stop worrying.
 Helpguide website.
 Available at: https://www.helpguide.org/articles/anxiety/how-to-stop-worrying.htm.
-Accessed September 20, 2017.
+Accessed June 16, 2021.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.